bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 Open the Developers Tools of the Browser (in Chrome click F12) and check the Console window.

-The problem is that the register request is send to https://localhost:7177/api/account/register, but the Web API is only reachable on http://localhost:7177
+The problem is that the register request is sent to <https://localhost:7177/api/account/register>, but the Web API is only reachable on <http://localhost:7177>

 ![SSL Protocol Error](Images/err_ssl_protocol_error.png)

-#### SOLUTION 13:
+#### SOLUTION 13

-The port https://localhost:7177 is specified in the **appsettings.json** file from the **Blazor WebAssembly** project, and a solution could be to change it there.
+The port <https://localhost:7177> is specified in the **appsettings.json** file from the **Blazor WebAssembly** project, and a solution could be to change it there.

 This is not what I want, because I don't want the values in the appsettings.json file.
 Let's try something else.

-Here, I first tried to pass DockerStatusEnv as Environment variable at the start of the container, like we did before Then Docker could read the correct values from the appsettings.DockerStatusEnv.json file in the Blazor WebAssembly app.
+Here, I first tried to pass DockerStatusEnv as an Environment variable at the start of the container, as we did before Then Docker could read the correct values from the appsettings.DockerStatusEnv.json file in the Blazor WebAssembly app.
 For some obscure reason, this didn't work ...
 Let's try plan B.

-In my search to find solution for the problem, I came across the article [How to use Docker environment variables for Blazor WebAssembly](https://medium.com/@yoann.visentin/blazor-webassembly-docker-environment-variables-and-appsettings-json-3106dfedff90)
+In my search to find a solution for the problem, I came across the article [How to use Docker environment variables for Blazor WebAssembly](https://medium.com/@yoann.visentin/blazor-webassembly-docker-environment-variables-and-appsettings-json-3106dfedff90)
 The author of the article used another approach.
 He added a little script in the root of the Blazor WebAssembly project.

 Docker executes the script at every startup of the container.
-The script changes the values of the appsettings.json file in the Docker container, ande the values in the appsettings.json file in the repo stay unchanged.
+The script changes the values of the appsettings.json file in the Docker container, and the values in the appsettings.json file in the repo stay unchanged.

 I will implement his solution in the next step.

-### Step 4: Add script.sh and execute script at Container Start up
+### Step 4: Add script.sh and execute script at Container Start-up

 First, create a script.sh file at the root of the Blazor WebAssembly project with the following contents.